-In April 2012, the Company offered and sold 55.0 million shares of common stock at an issue price of \$10.00 per share.
+In April 2012, the Company offered 55.0 million shares of common stock at an issue price of \$10.00 per share.
 Gross proceeds from the offering were \$550.0 million.
-Net proceeds from the offering, after an approximate 7% underwriting fee and other offering expenses, were approximately \$510 million.
-The fee was escrowed for the benefit of FBR Capital Markets and Co. ("FBR") and was released to FBR upon the Company's receipt of approval from Federal National Home Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") ("GSE Approval").
-An additional \$1.5 million in offering expenses were paid by the Company upon GSE Approval in January 2013.
+Net proceeds from the offering, after an approximate 7% underwriting fee and other offering expenses, were approximately \$510.3 million.
+The fee was escrowed for the benefit of FBR Capital Markets and Co. ("FBR").
+The escrow account was released to FBR upon the Company's receipt of approval from Federal National Home Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") ("GSE Approval").
+An additional \$1.5 million in offering expenses were paid upon GSE approval in January 2013.

-Under the terms of the offering, the Company had until January 17, 2013 to obtain GSE Approval ("GSE Approval Deadline").
-The Company was approved as an eligible mortgage guaranty insurer by Freddie Mac and Fannie Mae, on January 15, 2013 and January 16, 2013, respectively, which approvals are conditioned upon the Company maintaining certain conditions.
+Under the terms of the offering, the Company had nine months from the date of its last offering memorandum (until January 17, 2013) to obtain GSE Approval ("GSE Approval Deadline").
+The Company was approved as an eligible mortgage guaranty insurer by Freddie Mac and Fannie Mae, on January 15, 2013 and January 16, 2013, respectively, subject to maintaining certain conditions.